Icelandic Oratorios, or How I learned to play (the) Accordion

 Trailers

 Sometimes the last card in the row is very difficult to get past the sweepers.
+I figured out that you can leave one card behind the sweepers, and finish by placing this card on top of the sweeper of the same suit.

 The deal shown above is number 57988.
 The program recommends tens as the best sweeper (sevens are a distant second).
 In order to start clearing the cards amongst the first three tens, we leap with the jack of hearts, setting up several other plays which reduce the cards before the ten of clubs down to three.
 No other plays are available towards the end of the row, so we go down to the nine of clubs, which is in the middle of a string of cards of two alternating suits.
 These are hard to break up unless we can pull one of the cards out -- in this case we leap with the nine of clubs, opening up other moves.
 Later we reach the following position; the four sweepers are together; our plan is to eliminate everything else, finishing by mopping up the other three tens with the ten of hearts, and covering it with the seven:

-Suit elimination
+Suit reduction

 Sometimes three of the same rank are in ideal position, or nearly so, but the fourth is at or near the beginning of the row (particularly when it is the first card of its suit dealt).
 You can still win these deals by carefully discarding all but one of the cards of the problem suit (except for the sweeper rank) and eliminating the last non-sweeper of that suit by covering it with a card of the same rank.
 Here's a good example, deal number 12330: